 “At Mamee, our core values are innovation, intensity, integrity and involvement.
 These are the same values that I hope to cultivate at emart24.
 In today’s competitive world, we have to continuously remain innovative to stay one step ahead of the competition for without it, we lose relevance very quickly.

 “Involvement is also very important as I believe in leading by example.
 As someone from a completely different industry, my learning curve is very steep and being hands-on helps me understand every aspect of the retail industry,” he enthused.

 “This brings me to the next point which is teamwork.
 I’ve learnt that the leader is only as good as the people he has around him.
 I’m very blessed to have an amazing team of people from various backgrounds advising me and providing me with different perspectives.
 Together, we hope to change the convenience store landscape in Malaysia.”

-Currently, Pang has opened three stores in Klang Valley.
-The first opened in June in Bangsar South, Kuala Lumpur, closely followed by another in Desa Sri Hartamas, also in Kuala Lumpur.
-The third opened in September in Kota Kemuning, Shah Alam.
+Pang has opened three stores in Klang Valley.
+The first one opened is in Bangsar South, Kuala Lumpur, followed by another in Desa Sri Hartamas, also in Kuala Lumpur.
+The third is in Kota Kemuning, Shah Alam.